yyudhistira/JuliaVsMatlab/README.md

-# JuliaForMatlabUsers
+# Julia For Matlab Users
-Julia programming cheat sheet if you already know Matlab
+Julia programming cheat sheet if you already know Matlab.

+Work is still in progress.

+You are welcome to contribute.
+Please refer to CONTRIBUTING file for more details.

 # License